andrewl6097/andrewl6097.github.io/_posts/2023-01-03-designing-a-basic-outdoor-microphone-part-1.md

 For me, that requirement takes me to either [Microchip](https://www.microchip.com) or [ST Microelectronics](https://www.st.com).
 Both have large product catalogs of microcontrollers - so worth starting there.

-Microchip has a super-handy [PDF brochure](https://ww1.microchip.com/downloads/aemDocuments/documents/MCT32/ProductDocuments/Brochures/60001455.pdf) which I'll reproduce here:
+Microchip has a super-handy [PDF brochure](https://ww1.microchip.com/downloads/en/DeviceDoc/30009904V.pdf) - the older version had a better table in it though, which I'll reproduce here:

 ![Microchip feature grid](/assets/img/microchip-brochure.png)